-Accelerating quality growth in key client segments continues to be an opportunity for us in 2020.
-While we have experienced a decline in net mortgage volumes in 2019, we remain competitive.
-Furthermore, we are maintaining market share according to Central Bank of The Bahamas statistics, which showed the overall mortgage industry declined by 3%.
+Accelerating quality growth in key client segments continues to be an opportunity for us in 2021, despite the impacts of the global Covid-19 pandemic.
+While we have experienced a decline in net mortgage volumes in 2020, we remain competitive.
 Our Mobile Mortgage Professionals Sales Force, and Mortgage Relationship Managers are working effectively in collaborating with our partners at RBC to grow the mortgage business.